Skip to content

 From this point on, the operating pattern is simple:

-2. Review rough feedback in Histories
+1. Review real traffic in Histories

-3. Ask Copilot what went wrong
+2. Ask Copilot what happened

 This is how the Agent gets safer and more useful over time.